wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/crystalline_wisp_matter_composite.md

 demands a rather large quantity of [Aethum Flux](^affinity:aethum_flux).

-Yet, this is no doubt a worthwhile thing to - the resultant {item}Crystalline Wisp Matter Composite{} exhibits a
+Yet, this is no doubt a worthwhile thing to do - the resultant {item}Crystalline Wisp Matter Composite{} exhibits a

 ;;;;;

 <recipe;affinity:aspen_infusion/crystalline_wisp_matter_composite>

 range of useful qualities - of which unparalleled [Aethum](^affinity:aethum) conduction is only one.
-For this reason, most high-tier recipes makes use of it.
+For this reason, most high-tier recipes make use of it.